Do you want to use WebP images in WordPress?

 WebP images are a modern image format that offers better image compression by reducing the file size.
 This makes your website load faster and saves bandwidth.

-WebP is a new file format for images to be used on the web.
+WebP is a newer file format for images to be used on the web.
 By using the WebP image format, your images will be 25-34% smaller in file size than PNG and JPEG without losing quality.

 If images are slowing down your website, then converting them to WebP format can improve your page load speed test scores.

 Since WebP is a new file format, it is not yet supported by all browsers.
-However, most modern browsers like Google Chrome, Firefox, and Microsoft Edge support WebP images.
+However, most modern browsers, like Google Chrome, Firefox, and Microsoft Edge, support WebP images.

-Should You Use WebP images in WordPress?
+Should You Use WebP Images in WordPress?